ento/street-epistemology-tips-sheet-source-mirror/en.md

 - What gives you that amount of confidence?
 - What would you say is the main reason for that confidence?
 - If you didn’t have that [particular reason] how would that impact your confidence?
+- If we put all your reasons on a pie chart how big of a slice would each reason get?

 ## 5. Examining the reliability of the methods.
 The “How” questions
 ### Socratic questioning:
 - Should this [particular] evidence give us that amount of confidence?
-- Would the same reasoning work with different claims as well?
+- Would the same reasoning work with different claims?
 - Can our feelings be deceptive?
 - Can a person have faith in something that is not true?
 - How can we determine if two separate events are related in any way?